-- 1. With the engine off, turn the ignition to ON. - 2.
-Press the MODE button until the DIC reads LOW TIRE PRESSURE. - 3.
-Press and hold the SET button until TIRE PRESSURE NORMAL is displayed.
+- 1. With the engine off, turn the ignition to ON. - Press the MODE button until the DIC reads LOW TIRE PRESSURE HOLD SET TO RESET. - Press and hold the SET button until you hear a chime, and TIRE PRESSURE RESET is displayed.

-You will hear three chimes and the LOW TIRE PRESSURE message will go off and the DIC will return to TIRE PRESSURE NORMAL.
+You will hear three chimes, then the LOW TIRE PRESSURE message will go off and the DIC will return to TIRE PRESSURE NORMAL.
 If the LOW TIRE PRESSURE message comes back on, the check tire pressure system has not reset.
 Repeat the procedure.

 The system completes the calibration process during driving.
 The system learns the pressure at each tire throughout the operating speed range of your vehicle.
 The system normally takes between 30 and 60 minutes of driving to learn the tire pressures.
 The system normally takes 10 to 20 minutes of driving in each speed range to learn tire pressures.
 The speed ranges are 20 to 40 mph (32 to 64 km/h), 40 to 60 mph (64 to 96 km/h), and above 60 mph (96 km/h).
 This time may be longer depending on your individual driving habits.
 The learning process does not need to be completed during a single trip.
-Once learned, the system will remember the tire pressures until the system is reset.
+Once learned, the system will remember the tire pressure until the system is reset.